 9. Verona Cathedral

 The Verona Cathedral, also known as Duomo Santa Maria Matricolare, was built in

 10. Giardino Giusti

-Giusti garden was built in the 15th century and is regarded as one of the most beautiful Renaissance gardens in Europe.
+Giusti Garden was built in the 15th century and is regarded as one of the most beautiful Renaissance gardens in Europe.
 It was designed as a background for Giusti Palace and has various terraces with views over the city.
 Be aware that there is an entrance fee of around 9 euros for adults.

 11. Castel San Pietro

 Probably the best views of Verona open up from the top of Saint Peter’s Hill where the castle with the same name is located.
 The hill is only a few hundred meters high and you can reach the top either by taking the funicular or walking up the stairs.
-Although the castle is closed for visitors, you can still enjoy the view of the city and a beautiful sunset.
+Although the castle is closed to visitors, you can still enjoy the view of the city and a beautiful sunset.
 On the way back to the city you can choose to walk alongside an ancient Roman theater.

 If you have more than a day or two to explore Verona and the surrounding regions, there are many other exciting things to do in this region.
-My recommended activities include shopping and visiting lake Garda.
+My recommended activities include shopping and visiting Lake Garda.

 You have probably heard of the famous shopping mall in Milan and the fashion weeks.
-But what you don’t know is that practically any popular Italian city offers a wide variety of shopping experience.
+But what you don’t know is that practically any popular Italian city offers a wide variety of shopping experiences.
 Some of the shops represent well-known brands but some represent lesser-known exclusive local designs.
 It may open up an opportunity for you to discover new designs that fit you perfectly and contribute to the local economy.

 Disclosure: This article may contain affiliate links.
 If you purchase something through them, I may earn a small commission at no cost to you.
 It’s a win-win for both of us and helps to keep this content free.